tuomas2/automate/README.rst

   * `IPython <http://ipython.org>`_ console to monitor, modify and control system on-the-fly
   * Versatile function/callable library to write state program logic

-* RPC and Websocket interfaces (provided by `automate-rpc` and `automate-webui`) to connect between other applications or other Automate systems.
+* RPC and Websocket interfaces to connect between other applications or other Automate systems.
-* Comprehensive and customizable Web User Interface via `automate-webui <http://github.com/tuomas2/automate-webui>`_ extension.
+* Comprehensive and customizable Web User Interface
 * UML graphs can be drawn automaticlaly of the system (as can be seen in the examples of this documentation)

 .. _hello-world: